 My biggest accomplishment in October was launching my social enterprise, Collaborate; a platform that connects volunteers to community organisations based on their interests and skills.
 I’m part of a four women team and we’ve spent the last two years researching, prototyping, and testing the concept with changemakers, community leaders, NGOs and volunteers.
 To see it actually come to life, take off and create real impact across New Zealand has been really rewarding.

 Share something that inspires you…

-Read more about the people behind the business, last month we interviewed our Head of Operations, Amelia Devine.
-Or keep up to date with everything going on at Creative HQ by jumping on our mailing list.
+Read more about the people making the wheels turn, last month we interviewed Venture Up Programme Director, Lingy Au.
+Or stay in the loop with all the latest news from Creative HQ by jumping on our mailing list.